rschramm9/MOTUS_KIOSK/documentation/4_FINAL_DEPLOYMENT_FOR_WINDOWS.md

 ** IMPORTANT Pay close attention to the user of forward-slash and back-slash characters in the paths in the .bat file.
 DOS requires paths using forward-slash,  R likes to see 'linux' type paths using bask-slash.
 Notice where the DOS portion of the cmd line uses forward-slash and the parts that get passed to R use the back-slash form.

-	 - Set the path to R in the cmd shown to the location discovered above.
+	 - Set the path to R in the cmd shown in the .bat file to the location discovered above.
 	 - Set the R version field in the path to match your installed version discovered above.
   - Check the username.
 If you chose to run as a different user than MOTUS_USER then substitute that username below in two places.
   - check the path to the logs directory.
 You will want to have logs written in with your kiosk specific directory.
-If you have followed recommendations then that logs directory will be in the same place as your kiosk.cfg file - (likely in the C:/Users/MOTUS_USER/Documents/kiosks/yourkioskname path)
+If you have followed recommendations then that logs directory will be in the same place as your kiosk.cfg file - (likely in the path: C:\Users\MOTUS_USER\Documents\kiosks\yourkioskname )

 ​	**2.2.4**   "Save" the file and exit.